Use our Free Check Service

 When the results are forwarded to you, it is up to you to decide whether the PPI was mis-sold and if you would like us to handle the claim for you.
 You can also decide that it was not mis-sold and do nothing further.
 You may also decide to proceed on your own in which case we will provide you with the information and you can proceed from there.

 There is no set deadline for returning funds to customers after claims have been proven to have been mis-sold.
-The average time frames have been running from 8 to 16 weeks depending on the bank and whether you have previously been rejected or not.
+The average time frames have been around 8 weeks depending on the bank and whether you have previously been rejected or not.

 Many years may have transpired and you may not remember all of the accounts that you opened in the past.
 Banks can keep your records for up to 5 or 6 years so you have a pretty good chance of finding out if there was PPI on previous accounts.